courselabs/docker/labs/containers/README.md

 docker run -it alpine
 ```

-- the `-it` flag runs interactively, with the terminal attached
+- the `-it` flag means runs interactively, with the local terminal attached

 Now you're connected to the container, you can explore the environment: